xwikisas/passbolt-toolbox/README.md

 We'll first start by configuring the Passbolt server.
 As getting the public key of the server is usually teadious without relying on the REST API of the server, this step is partially automated.

-You can run `passbolt-renewer setup` to start the setup of the server.
+You can run `passbolt-toolbox setup` to start the setup of the server.
 If a server was previously set up, the tool will ask before overwriting the server configuration.

 > In case your server is configured with HTTPS but does not provide its [certificate chain](https://support.dnsimple.com/articles/what-is-ssl-certificate-chain/), you will need to answer YES to the question `Trust the server certficate without verification ?`.